2026 VIDEO STORYTELLING WORKSHOP

 You will need to have a vehicle for the workshops.

-If you are in the Picture Editing workshop AND you book a room at one of the three in-town locations you will be able to walk to and from your hotel to our headquarters.
 The participants in Picture Editing do not travel for their assignments but will need to provide their own transportation for all other local activities as well as airport ground transportation.
+It is possible for multiple picture editing participants to share a vehicle if they wish.

 DINING OPTIONS

-Since this year's workshop headquarters is located in a downtown district, there are multiple dinning choices for breakfast, lunch or dinner, not to mention the obligatory fast food establishments on the outskirts of town.
-Participants are invited to join us for our celebration dinner on Monday, Oct.
-20 at a reduced rate of $30.
-You will purchase your ticket at the time of registration.
+Since this year's workshop headquarters is located near a downtown district, there are multiple dinning choices for breakfast, lunch or dinner, not to mention all the obligatory fast food establishments on the outskirts of town.
+All meals are the participants responsibility.

 All times are EASTERN